 - 6.1.
 Monocarboxylic acids: Introduction.
 Methods of formation of Halo acids, di- and trichloroacetic acid by HVZ reaction, substitution reactions of monochloroacetic acid by nucleophiles CN, OH, I, and NH3. - 6.2.
-Hydroxy acids: Malic acid and citric acid, Methods of formation of malic acid from acid and moist Ag2O.
+Hydroxy acids: A. Malic acid and B. Citric acid, Methods of formation of malic acid from maleic acid and from $\alpha$ -bromo succinic acid.
 Reactions of malic acid action of heat, oxidation reaction and reaction with HI, uses of malic acid.
 Methods of formation of citric acid from glycerol.
-Reactions of citric acid. - Acetylation with acetic anhydride reduction by HI, Action of heat at 422°K. Uses of citric acid. - 6.3.
-Unsaturated acids: Methods of formation of acrylic acid from acrolein and by dehydration of -hydroxyl propionic acid.
-Reactions of acrylic acid Addition of H2O reduction by Na / C2H5OH.
+Reactions of citric acid: Acetylation with acetic anhydride reduction by HI, Action of heat at $422^0$ K. Uses of citric acid. - 6.3.
+Unsaturated acids: Methods of formation A. Acrylic acid from acrolein and by dehydration of $\beta$ -hydroxy propionic acid.
+Reactions of acrylic acid Addition of H2O, reduction by Na / C2H5OH.
 Uses of acrylic acid.
-Methods of formation of cinnamic acid from benzaldehyde using diethyl malonate and by using acetic anhydride and sodium acetate.
+Methods of formation B. Cinnamic acid from benzaldehyde using diethyl malonate and by using acetic anhydride and sodium acetate.
 Reactions of cinnamic acid bromination, oxidation.
 Uses of cinnamic acid. - 6.4.
 Dicarboxylic acids: Succinic and phthalic acids.
 Methods of formation of succinic acid from ethylene bromide, maleic acid.
 Reactions of succinic acid action of heat, action of NaHCO3, C2H5OH in presence of acid.
 Uses of succinic acid.
 Methods of formation of phthalic acid from o-xylene and naphthalene Reactions of phthalic acid action of heat, reaction with sodalime, NH3.
 Uses of phthalic acid.